Antti Tyrväinen (ice hockey)

-Antti Tyrväinen (born April 3, 1989) is a Finnish ice hockey player.
-He is currently an unrestricted free agent who most recently played for the Fischtown Pinguins of the Deutsche Eishockey Liga (DEL).
+Antti Tyrväinen (born April 3, 1989) is a Finnish ice hockey player who currently plays for JYP of the Finnish Liiga.

 On June 15, 2011, it was announced that the Edmonton Oilers had signed Tyrvainen as an undrafted free agent, to a two-year entry-level contract, and he played two season with the Oklahoma City Barons of the American Hockey League (AHL).
 He previously played for Tampereen Ilves of the SM-liiga.

 Antti's brother Juhani Tyrväinen also plays professionally with Luleå HF of the SHL.